ricomariani/CG-SQL-author/docs/user_guide/appendices/04_error_codes.md

 -----

-### CQL0082: argument must be numeric
+### CQL0082: argument [number] must be numeric 'function'

-The argument of function must be numeric.
+The indicated argument of the named function must be numeric.

 -----